UPDATE 1-Japanese comedian Ken Shimura dies from coronavirus

 Japanese comedian Ken Shimura, who had been hospitalised after being infected with the new coronavirus, has died, becoming the first Japanese celebrity to die of the virus.

 His death, late on Sunday, set off widespread grief among fans.
-Shimura, 70, one of Japan's best-known comedians with a career dating back to the early 1970s, reportedly had lung cancer surgery in 2016.
+Shimura, 70, one of Japan's best-known comedians with a career dating back to the early 1970s, reportedly had surgery for pneumonia in 2016.
 He developed a fever and respiratory problems on March 19 and was hospitalised, media said.

 Dominating the television comedy scene in the 1970s and 1980s, one of his best-known acts was a clueless feudal lord with a face painted white with thick black eyebrows.
 Fans took to social media to lament his death, which some said should serve to highlight what a major threat the coronavirus actually is.